flaatpixels/JavaScript30/README.md

 - How to know when an HTML element is in the viewport
 - How to copy deep objects with Javascript Vanilla
 - How to put objects in local storage

+### Day 10 - 06 Feb 2020 : Mouse Move Shadow
+### Toughts
+I didn't really learn something new because what needed to do this challenge was some concepts used to make the previous ones.
+But needed to be a little bit smart to make the shadows move correctly

+#### What i've learned :
+- ...

+### Day 11 - 07 Feb 2020 : Sort Without Articles
+### Toughts
+All concepts used to make this was seen in the previous challenges.
+So nothing was new to me
+#### What i've learned :
+- ...

+### Day 12 - 10 Feb 2020 : Adding up time with reduce
+### Toughts
+All concepts used to make this was seen in the previous challenges.
+But i've triggered a bit to convert the seconds into chunk of hours minutes and seconds
+#### What i've learned :
+- Convert seconds into hours minutes and seconds